thomasmorgan/LilyLib/docs/source/writing_music.rst

 Note how if transposition fails, it tries again with the equivalent tone.
 This means if you try to transpose g-flat two steps up the scale of D Major, it will initially fail (g-flat is not in D Major) but will then transform g-flat to f-sharp, which can then be transposed to a.

+Lastly note that transposing a Point does not return a modified version of the original Point, but creates an entirely new tone.
+So if passage B is a transposition of passage A, modifications of A after the transposition has occurred will not affect B. Nonetheless, ornamentation that is present at the time of transposition will be included.

 Harmonization
 -----------------

 Lots of music involves relatively simple structures, like scales, but with harmonies imposed on the top.
 Lilylib can do this with the function `harmonize`.
 This function builds off `transpose`, but also another function `merge`.
-The `merge` function takes two or more series of points, and smushes them together to make a single series.
+The `merge` function takes two or more lists of points, and smushes them together to make a single list.
 This has a few limitations: to work the multiple passages must have the same number of points in them, and if their durations differ then the durations of the first passage overwrite the others.
 Lastly, if the multiple series have a nested structure then the return list will have the same structure as the first series the function is passed.
 Here's an example:

 ::